Coronavirus and Photography Workshops

-We are committed to doing our part to minimize the spread of coronavirus in the remote and isolated northern Arizona communities, including Grand Canyon National Park and the Navajo Nation.
+Adam Schallau Photography is committed to doing our part to minimize the spread of coronavirus in the remote and isolated northern Arizona communities, including Grand Canyon National Park and the Navajo Nation.
+It’s important to remember that medical services are limited in these remote communities.
 Our thoughts are with all those impacted by this crisis.

-Private and group workshops with start dates of July 1, 2020, or later are continuing as scheduled.
+Private and group workshops with start dates of January 15, 2021, or later, are continuing as scheduled.
 We will monitor the COVID-19 situation and see how it evolves in the coming weeks and months.
 If necessary, we will adapt our schedule and will be in contact with participants as soon as it is clear that a given workshop will be affected.
 To the best of our ability, we will attempt to reschedule affected workshops to a later date so that you may still share in the experience of photographing the Grand Canyon with us.

 How Busy is it at the Grand Canyon?

-There is currently limited commercial activity at Grand Canyon National Park as they are restricting group sizes to no more than 10 people including drivers and guides.
+There is currently limited commercial activity at Grand Canyon National Park as the National Park Service is restricting group sizes to no more than 10 people including drivers and guides.
 Many companies did not meet the deadline to submit their COVID-19 Mitigation Plan and thus were not authorized to resume operations.
 This means that there are fewer people visiting the park.

 Cancelation and Refund Policies